How to Play Caribbean Stud Poker: Rules & Strategy

 - Always fold with less than the dealer's qualifying hand (Ace/King)

-In addition to the simple strategy above, you can also apply the following Caribbean Poker tips to your gameplay to boost your chances of winning even further!
+In addition to the simple strategy above, you can also apply the following Caribbean Poker tips to your gameplay to increase your chances of winning.

 Caribbean Stud Poker Tip 1

 Raise on A-K-Q and A-K-J if the dealer shows an Ace or a King as their exposed card.
 When a player holds A-K the dealer's chances of collecting a high pair are reduced and the player’s A-K is most likely to turn out as the best hand.